- Search The Registry

 Austrias Carmen by Juan Latino (copy)

-Born Juan de Sessa in Baena he was the son of Black slaves of the second Duke consort of Sessa since 1520, Luis Fernández de Córdoba, Latino went to Grenada where he was educated together with his master's son Gonzalo II Fernández de Córdoba and with the grandson of Gonzalo Fernández de Córdoba.
+Born Juan de Sessa in Baena, he was the son of Black slaves of the second Duke consort of Sessa since 1520, Luis Fernández de Córdoba, Latino, went to Grenada, where he was educated together with his master's son Gonzalo II Fernández de Córdoba and with the grandson of Gonzalo Fernández de Córdoba.
 Latino excelled in classical languages and music and studied with grammarian Pedro de Mota.
-The Duke himself commented on his dexterity: "a rare bird, black like a crow".
+The Duke commented on his talent: "a rare bird, black like a crow."

-The University of Grenada had been opened in 1526and began to confer degrees in 1533.
-In 1545, in the presence of the Archbishop, the listener of the Real Chancery and many other gentlemen, Latino received the degree of Bachelor.
+The University of Grenada opened in 1526and began to confer degrees in 1533.
+In 1545, in the presence of the Archbishop, the listener of the Real Chancery, and many other gentlemen, Latino received the degree of Bachelor.
 He was 28 years old at that time.
-He was set free and in Grenada, he received the Chair of grammar and Latin language of the Cathedral; he held that post for 20 years.
+He was set free, and in Grenada, he received the Chair of grammar and Latin language of the Cathedral; he held that post for 20 years.